Willow Springs Park

 Longview Point

-One of the park's notable features is Longview Point, a four-acre site located on the west side of Orange Avenue between Willow and Spring Streets.
-This area, situated at the highest point of the Willow Springs property, offers visitors breathtaking 360-degree views of the Long Beach skyline, the Port of Long Beach, Rancho Palos Verde, the Los Angeles Basin, and the San Gabriel Mountains.
+Longview Point is a four-acre section on the west side of Orange Avenue between Willow and Spring Streets.
+Perched at the highest point of the property, this spot rewards you with stunning views of the Long Beach skyline, the Port of Long Beach, Rancho Palos Verde, the Los Angeles Basin, and the San Gabriel Mountains.

 Environmental Benefits

-The park serves multiple purposes beyond recreation.
-It includes a water retention basin that cleans and diverts water for reuse on-site, contributing to local water conservation efforts.
+This park serves environmental purposes as well.
+The grounds include a water retention basin that cleans and diverts water for reuse throughout the park, contributing to local conservation efforts.

 All Features & Facilities